LazyScholar/MagMechFEM_Matlab2Julia/docs/src/NURBStoolbox.md

 ## Licence

-This toolbox is licensed under the GPLv2 licence as stated in the `LICENSE` file in its corresponding directory.
+This toolbox is licensed under the GPLv2 licence as stated in the `LICENSE.md` file in its corresponding directory.

 ## Overview